What is Montessori Education?

 In early 1900, Montessori shifted her medical career and returned to school to study psychology and philosophy.
 In 1906 she began working with sixty young children of working parents in the San Lorenzo ghetto of Rome.
 Here, she founded the first “children’s house” or Casa dei Bambini.
 Through scientific observation of these children and note of their ability to easily absorb knowledge from their surroundings and tireless interest in manipulative materials, Maria Montessori’s methodology was born.

-Every item placed into the Montessori child’s environment, including exercises, materials and equipment were designed by Montessori as a result of her observations of what children do “naturally”, by themselves, and unassisted by adults.
+Every item placed into the Montessori child’s environment, including exercises, materials, and equipment was designed by Montessori as a result of her observations of what children do “naturally”, by themselves, and unassisted by adults.

 Association Montessori Internationale